-Global sports brand PUMA began 2020 with a robust plan to continue its momentum in designing, developing, marketing and selling products that athletes love.
+Global sports brand PUMA began 2020 with a robust plan to continue its momentum in designing, developing, marketing, and selling products athletes love.
 But when the COVID-19 pandemic hit, shopping routines shifted dramatically as more consumers jumped online to make their purchases.
-PUMA’s customer support team faced a sharp increase in order enquiries even as the company fielded higher-than-average basket dropout rates.
+PUMA’s customer support team faced a sharp increase in order inquiries even as the company fielded higher-than-average cart dropout rates.
 However, without specific feedback, it was unclear how to remove friction or why customers were abandoning the website without completing their purchase.

-PUMA recognised that enhancing its online shopping experience would drive success during the pandemic and beyond.
-It turned to GetFeedback by Momentive for the rapid insights it needed to quickly evolve its business model, identify opportunities in the customer journey and improve the digital customer experience.
+PUMA recognized that enhancing its online shopping experience would drive success during the pandemic and beyond.
+It turned to GetFeedback by Momentive for the rapid insights it needed to quickly evolve its business model, identify opportunities in the customer journey, and improve the digital customer experience.